ben5311/ranger2/README.md

 ## Package

 * Run `npm run package` to create a VS Code `.vsix` extension file that can be installed in any VS Code editor.

-## Web-based Development

-* VS Code extensions can be deployed as web extensions as well
-* Run `npm run compile-web` to compile the TinyDSL as a web-based extension.
-* Set the `$extensionFolderPath` variable to your workspace location (e.g., `$extensionFolderPath='C:\Dev\Langium\langium-intermission-02-2023'`).
-* Run `npx @vscode/test-web --extensionDevelopmentPath=$extensionFolderPath` to run VS Code as a local server at port 3000
-* Go to your browser and open <http://localhost:3000/>

 ## To Go Further